GSA/training-pathway-data-practitioner/codealong-apis/README.md

 ## Course Outline
 1. Understanding APIs
-2. A tour of GSA's APIs
+2. Tour of GSA's APIs
 3. Consuming an API with tools
 4. Consuming an API with program code
-5. Where Do I Go From Here?

 ## Setup